Pee Pad Training Steps when learning How to Potty Train an Older Dog to Use A Pee Pad.

 What you should also do is try to interrupt them in the act.
 If you catch your dog in the middle of an accident, interrupt them by startling them with a shout or clap.
 Then, quickly take them outside or to the pad to finish their business.
 When they are done, give them praise.
 This will teach them that going inside does not get praised, but going on a pad or outside is rewarded.

 Do Not Confine Them For Longer Than They Can Hold It

-Again, you do not want to keep your pet confined for too long that they are forced to defecate inside their crate or inside your house.
+Again, you do not want to keep your pet confined so long that they are forced to defecate inside their crate or your house.
 At the very least, give your dog six bathroom breaks during those first few weeks of training.
 Try to take them out first thing in the morning, before you leave for work or school, twice during the rest of the day, after dinner, and before bed.
-When you have finished training you can go for fewer bathroom breaks.
+When you have finished training, you can go for fewer bathroom breaks.

 Accidents are bound to happen.
-When they do, you want to ensure that you have the best cleaning product that will help your training process.
+When they do, you want to ensure that you have the best cleaning product to help your training process.
 Here are some things to keep in mind.

 - First, you want to find a cleaner that has live bacteria or enzymes.

 - Second, use soiled towels to emphasize your pet’s designated relief area.